Researchers have found that being in a bad mood can increase your risk of crashing by nearly 10 times.

 These cases can be complex, often needing the input of a car accident reconstructionist to determine how the mood of the other driver impacted their ability to drive safely.
 In this case, it would be best to work with an experienced St. Louis injury attorney.
 An experienced attorney will be able to investigate the crash, help you determine who was at fault, and how to best prove your case.

-If you or someone you know has been involved in a car crash caused by the negligence of another driver, The Hoffmann Law Firm has over 20 years of experience.
+If you or someone you know has been involved in a car crash caused by the negligence of another driver, The Hoffmann Law Firm has 25 years of experience.
 We offer a free, no-obligation consultation.

 Free Consultation with a St. Louis Car Accident Lawyer